Does CBD Show Up on a Drug Test?

 CBD is just one of many different components in the marijuana plant.
-The primary difference between CBD and marijuana is that the former does not trigger any psychoactive responses.
+The primary difference between CBD and marijuana is that the CBD alone does not trigger any psychoactive responses.
 This means you won’t feel high after using it.

 There is also no evidence of public health-related problems linked to CBD use therefore you won't find any CBD addiction therapies.

-Keep in mind, there is no guarantee CBD-containing products are safe to use.
+Keep in mind, there is no guarantee CBD-containing products are safe to use except for its FDA-approved uses.
 But there are many concerns associated with marijuana use that are not an issue with CBD.

 How Long Does CBD Stay in Your System?